daronphang/programming-resources/cloud-computing/AWS/services/networking/VPN.md

 - Data transfer within an AV is free
 - Data transfer across AV incurs charges

-## Transit Gateway
+## AWS Transit Gateway

-A single gateway to provide transitive peering between thousands of VPC and on-premises, through hub-and-spoke (star) connection.
+Transit Gateway is a Regional resource and can connect on-premises and thousands of VPCs within the same AWS Region through hub-and-spoke (star) connection i.e. provides transitive peering.

+Transit Gateway controls how traffic is routed among all the connected spoke networks using route tables.
+This hub-and-spoke model simplifies management and reduces operational costs because VPCs only connect to the Transit Gateway instance to gain access to the connected networks.

 You need to specify **one subnet from each AZ** to be used by the Transit Gateway to route traffic.
 Transit Gateway can also establish peering with other Transit Gateways in different Regions and AWS accounts.